 Eventually, Naropa saw Tilopa sitting on a very high cliff.
 He went over to him and prostrated, again requesting Tilopa to be his teacher.
 Tilopa responded by saying, "If you were really desperate and determined to learn the teachings, you would obey my order to jump off this cliff without any hesitation because you would be able to understand how important it is to follow the commands of your master."
 Naropa jumped off the high cliff and fell to the ground.
 All his bones and joints were broken into many, many pieces.
 Tilopa went down to Naropa and inquired, "Are you experiencing any pain?"
 Naropa replied, "The pain is killing me!"
 This is how Naropa got his name. ("Na" in Tibetan means "pain," "ro" means "killing" and "pa" makes the word a noun.)
 Tilopa gently touched Naropa's body and all his broken bones joined together and were healed.

 Those and many similar deeds were done in order to develop Naropa's faith.
 During all of these events that Naropa went through, his devotion and faith remained firm and was not shaken even slightly.
 Not only did it not diminish; in fact his faith and devotion expanded.
 In this way, Naropa served his guru Tilopa for twelve years and although he went through numerous hardships, Tilopa never even spoke a single good word to him.
+After undergoing much suffering, Naropa once again asked Tilopa to give him the profound teachings.
+Tilopa said, "You are not yet pure enough to be introduced to the nature of mind!"
+With a wrathful expression, Tilopa removed his slipper and slapped the face of Naropa so hard that Naropa fainted.
+When he regained consciousness, Naropa's mental state of realization was equal to that of his teacher.

 Becoming very peaceful, Tilopa lovingly explained to Naropa why he had to be so very wrathful and subject him to so much suffering.
 He explained, "The fact that I led you into so many painful circumstances does not mean that I am a cruel person.
 Your negative karma could not be purified by your own effort alone.
 Only by your actually experiencing hardship could you purify the negative karma that prevented you from realizing the ultimate nature of Buddhahood.
 Throughout all your experiences of hardship, you did not develop any doubts, hesitation, or wrong views, and you diligently obeyed all commands.
 In this way you were able finally to overcome the conflicting emotions and experience realization."